-Scientists discovered that there was still a lot to be learned about the way radio waves can be used across the globe.
-For many, 1901 was the beginning of a long journey in broadcasting, radio communications and more.
+Scientists discovered that there was still a lot to be learned about how radio waves can be used across the globe.
+For many, 1901 was the beginning of a long journey in radio broadcasting, communications, and more.

-In 1942, the Guglielmo Marconi invention became the centre of the UK Post Office’s shortwave communication strategy.
-A few years later, Marconi installed a radiotelephone system at the Pope’s palace in Castel Gandolfo, and Vatican City.
+In 1942, the Guglielmo Marconi invention became the center of the UK Post Office’s shortwave wireless communication strategy.
+A few years later, Marconi installed a radiotelephone system at the Pope’s palace in Castel Gandolfo and Vatican City.

 Guglielmo Marconi awards